A nurse aide works with nurses to help with hands-on patient care.

 You need to communicate in person, on the phone and in writing with patients, their families and other medical staff.
 You also need to take notes and write reports about your clients.

-In Canada, the population is aging – many people are above age 65.
-This means that the health care system needs more nurse aides and other types of patient assistants.
-Some employers prefer to hire Personal Support Workers because they can work in health care facilities and in patients' homes.
-This means that there may be fewer jobs for nurse aides.
+In Canada, in addition to a growing population, the population is also aging – many people are above age 65.
+This means that the health care system needs more nurse aides and other types of patient assistants However, some employers may prefer to hire Personal Support Workers because they can work in health care facilities and also work in patients' homes.

 The work prospects for this job are: